 As mentioned above, summer's heat affects the environment and things like asphalt get way too hot for dogs way too quick.
 A rule of thumb is that the surface is often 20 F degrees hotter than the temperature outside.

-The most common way to protect dog’s paws are by using shoes for dogs.
-However, if it’s too hot, other options may be used, such as socks for dogs or even paw protection waxes.
-If, however, it’s too late and your dog has already burned his paws on hot asphalt, make sure to use paw balms for dogs to relieve the pain and speed up the healing process.
+The most common way to protect dog's paws are by using booties.
+However, if it's too hot, other options may be used, such as socks.
+If, however, it's too late and your dog has already burned his paws on hot asphalt, make sure to use paw balms to relieve the pain and speed up the healing process.

 Protecting your dog's paws from hot surface will not only help prevent heatstroke in dogs but also keep your dog's feet healthy and in good condition.